lbussy/brew-bubbles/docs/installation/index.rst

 File           Description                             Address
 =============  ======================================  ==========
-firmware.bin_  The Brew Bubbles application layer      0x00000 spiffs.bin_    The Brew Bubbles web file system        0x300000
+firmware.bin_  The Brew Bubbles application layer      0x00000 littlefs.bin_    The Brew Bubbles web file system        0x300000
 =============  ======================================  ==========

 These files represent the program that you upload to your controller.
 The `firmware.bin` file is the C-based program that handles serving web pages, processing configurations, detecting pulses (bubbles), scheduling, and monitoring the temperature.
-The Serial Peripheral Interface Flash File System (SPIFFS) is within the `spiffs.bin` file.
-SPIFFS is analogous to a directory on your computer.
-It contains web pages and images to be served via the web interface.
+The LittleFS file system is delivered within the `littlefs.bin` file.
+LittleFS is analogous to a directory on your computer.
+It contains web pages and images served via the web interface.

 Flashing Firmware - Initial
 ---------------------------